eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

      error_code: null } }
 ```

-#### Check The Account From Antelope Blockchain
+#### Check The Account From EOS Blockchain

-Check the account from Antelope blockchain to verify if your solidity bytecode has been deployed:
+Check the account from EOS blockchain to verify if your solidity bytecode has been deployed:

 ```shell
 ./cleos get table evmevmevmevm evmevmevmevm account